Aakak/webdb-i-challenge/queries.md

 ## Find all customers that live in London, Madrid, or Brazil

---- select * from Customers where city = 'London' or city = 'Madrid' or city ='Brazil';
+--- select * from Customers where city = 'London' or city = 'Madrid' or Country ='Brazil';

 ## Add a customer record for "The Shire", the contact name is "Bilbo Baggins" the address is -"1 Hobbit-Hole" in "Bag End", postal code "111" and the country is "Middle Earth"